Hero

 Overall, DHS represents a growth opportunity for contractors, but companies need to be acutely aware of the internal shifts going on at the department.

-At this Power Breakfast we’ll have senior DHS officials on hand to discuss their new priorities, including mission initiatives and how procurement at DHS is changing as more acquisitions are consolidated at GSA.
+At this Power Breakfast senior DHS officials discussed their new priorities, including mission initiatives and how procurement at DHS is changing as more acquisitions are consolidated at GSA.

-Some key takeaways will be insights on top priorities such as border security, immigration enforcement, cybersecurity, and other national security initiatives.
+Key takeaways included insights on top priorities such as border security, immigration enforcement, cybersecurity, and other national security initiatives.

 Speakers